KONNEKTING/KonnektingDocumentation/konnekting_device_library.md

 const byte KnxDevice::_numberOfComObjects = sizeof (_comObjectsList) / sizeof (KnxComObject); // do no change this code

 // Definition of parameter size / type ...
-byte KnxTools::_paramSizeList[] = {
+// Ensure that this matches your parameter configuration in your device XML byte KnxTools::_paramSizeList[] = {

     /* Param Index 0 */ PARAM_UINT8,